Learn growing tomatoes in hanging basket if you are an urban gardener, this way they will not take much space.

 Choosing Right Tomato Variety

 You can not grow regular tomato plants.
-Only the varieties of cherry tomatoes do well in hanging baskets—‘hundreds and thousands’ (UK variety) is highly productive, and its mini tomatoes taste great as well.
-It grows bush like and trails down nicely in hanging baskets.
-Other recommended varieties like Tumbling Tom (both red and yellow) provides classic tomato taste and deep red Maskotka gives juicy flavor and fruit heavily.
+Only the varieties of cherry tomatoes do well in hanging baskets—‘hundreds and thousands’ (UK variety) are highly productive, and its mini tomatoes taste great as well.
+It grows bush-like and trails down nicely in hanging baskets.
+Other recommended varieties like Tumbling Tom (both red and yellow) provide classic tomato taste and deep red Maskotka gives juicy flavor and fruit heavily.